robitar/MobF/README.md

 updates can be addressed directly to the model without the involvement of containing/parent structures.

-Consistency between models is maintained via `Computed` views, which react to changes in the state, just as in regular MobX.
+Consistency between models is maintained via `Computed` views and subscriptions, which react to changes in the state, just as in regular MobX.

 ## Example